 An enhancement of your everyday teaching by helping you move to your own digital platform when delivering lesson content.
 This means you don’t have to re-invent the wheel when starting each year or even each term.
 Instead you can call on the work you have already tested, tweak it if necessary to improve it based on experience and then present it again saving huge amounts of time and obtaining better results.
 This is your own LMS which goes with you no matter where you teach.
-To achieve this we are providing registered Qualified Practicing Teachers (QPT) with a LMS in this case a MOODLE without cost.
-FREE.
-You can enrol your students, post your lessons, create self marking assessment tasks and have all benefits of a digital platform at absolutely no cost.
-FREE.
+You can enrol your students, post your lessons, create self marking assessment tasks and have all benefits of a digital platform.
 This is the end result of years of experience and challenges.
 Considerable thought has therefore gone into this aspect and how to make things work so use the LMS with confidence.
-You will need to register via our Registration Page and your LMS will be available when we reach our first Milestone.
+Please use the Contact Us Link and we will help you with any information you require as well as establish your LMS if you should choose to move forward.
 You can also read our Vision statement.
 I will also point out that running an effective LMS is your only commitment to any program going forward.
 Running an effective LMS is fundamental to any engagement strategy and I would be grateful, and so will your students, for your support in doing so.

 What does this mean for Schools?

 There are no upload or download limits, no limits on the number of teachers and students that can be registered, there are generous storage limits so you can create any course you wish, your Moodle is supported technically so you can be sure it will be running.